rsa17826/vex-plus-plus/readme.md

     - **allowScalingAnything**: allows scaling any blocks regardless of if it is meant to be rotated or not.
   - ### camera

+    - **snapCameraToPixels**: makes some blocks render better, like the disabled solar blocks, by rounding the camera position, but could cause some less smooth looking movement
     - **cameraUsesDefaultRotationInEditor**: makes is so that when the editor ui is shown the camera is reset to default rotation instead of keeping the last rotation.
     - **dontChangeCameraRotationOnGravityChange**: makes is so that when when the gravity changes the camera will not be rotated.
     - **cameraRotationOnGravityChangeHappensInstantly**: makes is so that when the gravity changes the camera rotates instantly instead of rotating smoothly.